FHA Mortgage Insurance:

 Recommendation for Executive Action

-Comments: HUD has not yet acted on this recommendation.
+Comments: As of July 2017, HUD has not yet acted on this recommendation.

 Recommendation: To provide additional perspective on the Fund's financial status, FHA should disclose estimates of the individual cash flows associated with the liability for loan guarantees (premiums, claims, and recoveries), including their value for each year of the 30-year estimation period.

 Agency Affected: Department of Housing and Urban Development: Federal Housing Administration